-If n is pressed on the transmitter and the horn chirps and the lights flash three times, a previous alarm occurred while the system was armed.
+If a is pressed and the horn chirps and the lights flash three times, the alarm was activated while the alarm system was armed.

-If the alarm has been activated, a message will appear on the DIC.
+If the alarm system has been activated, a message will appear on the DIC.

 Immobilizer Operation